Alex PerryWildlife Photography

 Great Banded Grayling

 About 30 minutes further along the road we stopped at a site where Russian Heath has been recorded in the past.
 We weren’t particularly optimistic and despite lots of Small Heath we were unable to find any of its scarcer relative.
-There was a decent range of other butterflies to be seen, including a Green-underside Blue, Purple-shot Copper, Oriental Marbled Skipper, and a good variety of fritillaries: Knapweed Fritillary, Glanville Fritillary, Queen of Spain Fritillary, and a huge number of both Niobe Fritillary and Cardinal - by far the largest population I’ve seen of either of these species.
-Interestingly as we drove along certain stretches of road in the region, it was very noticeable from the car just how many Cardinal were on the wing.
+There was a decent range of other butterflies to be seen, including a Green-underside Blue, Purple-shot Copper, Oriental Marbled Skipper, and a good variety of fritillaries: Knapweed Fritillary, Glanville Fritillary, Queen of Spain Fritillary, and a huge number of both Niobe Fritillary and Cardinal - by far the largest population we'd seen of either of these species.
+As we drove along certain stretches of road in the region, it was striking just how many Cardinal were on the wing.
 There were many flying around and landing on the road itself.

 Oriental Marbled Skipper